gustavogusss/gustavogusss/README.md

 ### Hi there 👋
 Hello, I'm Gustavo, I am currently a Trainee Java Developer at Foursys.

+I love life, technology, all different types of art and I also love sports.
+I play basketball since I was 10 years old and I also love to run.
+I believe in the power of technology to change the world!

 - 🔭 I’m currently working on Java projects and studying.
 - 🌱 I’m currently learning Java basics, Hibernate, Java Swing, JSP & JSF, Spring Boot and Angular.